sopra-fs22-group-34/client/README.md

 - Add option in user settings to customise color scheme for tiles
 - Add option to upload custom profile picture
 - Add in-game chat
+- Add private user mode such that when a user choses to be private they aren't shown on user overview list
+- Private lobbies have a copy button that automatically copies copies the secret code in someone's clipboard

 # Authors and acknowledgement
 - Samuel Brander